Sea container sports hall, Dunraven School, Streatham, London

 Ellis Woodman, Building Design, Thursday 11th June 2009

-This sports hall designed for Dunraven School in the London Borough of Lambeth is the first to be built in this way anywhere in the world.
-We have used thirty sea containers as both structure and internal accommodation to create an extremely simple and cost effective building that captures the participatory excitement of sports.
-A multi-purpose community facility that gives the school the best indoor sporting environment they could wish for, “so much more than a boring shed” whilst staying well within the local authority’s strict budget constraint.
+Innovative, sustainable and eye-catching, this sports hall designed for Dunraven School in the London Borough of Lambeth is the first to be built in this way anywhere in the world.
+Thirty 40’ sea containers used as both structure and internal accommodation create an extremely simple and cost effective building that captures and promotes the participatory excitement of sports making a multi-purpose community facility that gives the school the best indoor sporting environment they could wish for, “so much more than a boring shed” whilst staying well within the local authority’s strict budget constraint.

-The glazing, using an immediately recognisable back garden motif: the greenhouse; continued internally with the trowel, the wheelbarrow and watering cans, allows the hall, providing glimpses of activity within the Hall from the outside, connecting the building with the outside – qualities too often lacking in the ubiquitous brick box Sports Hall.
+Large areas of glazing, using an immediately recognisable back-garden motif, the domestic greenhouse which is continued internally with a trowel, a wheelbarrow and watering cans, allow activity in the hall to be seen by spectators, providing glimpses from the street, connecting the inside action of the building with the outside life of the surrounding landscape – qualities too often lacking in the ubiquitous and closed box of conventional sports halls.

-The carefully considered orientation of the building with the north elevation comprising a careful arrangement of translucent polycarbonate panels and clear glazing and the arrangement of the ‘greenhouses’ with the internal openings in the galleries, all allow the interior to be flooded with natural daylight without interference form direct sunlight.
-This also makes the space suitable for exams, assemblies and other events.
+The orientation of the building is carefully considered to maximise its presence on the street, with the north elevation comprising a three-storey arrangement of translucent polycarbonate panels and the clear glazing of the ‘greenhouses’ cookie-cut on each corner.
+Along with the internal openings in the first-floor gallery and the clearstory, this positioning of the whole building and its fenestration allows the interior to be flooded with natural daylight without interference from direct sunlight.
+This daylight and sense of openness also makes the space suitable for exams, assemblies and other important events for the school and the surrounding community.

 At night, when the Hall becomes available for community use as a sports facility or a multi-purpose hall, this composition of openings makes the street frontage of the building glow while the lit-up window shapes around the sides further animate the form.